 Community health programmes bring critical services to the world’s hardest-to-reach children and mothers.

-It is estimated that in sub-Saharan Africa alone, the roughly $2 billion needed to strengthen the community health system could generate over $21 billion in economic benefits, mostly from improvements in productivity and reductions in disease.
+Investing in community health is a cost-effective approach to healthcare.
+It is estimated that in sub-Saharan Africa alone, the roughly $2 billion needed to strengthen the community health system could generate over $21 billion in economic benefits, mostly from healthier populations, increased productivity and job creation, particularly for women.

 UNICEF’s community health programmes in brief